Policies & Handbooks

 University requirements state that no grade of "D" or "F" is allowed in a course on the plan of study.
 Any plan of study course in which a grade of "D" or "F" is received must be repeated and completed successfully; it cannot be dropped from the plan of study.

-If you would like to appeal a grade, follow the process outlined on this website.
+If you would like to appeal a grade, please review Suggestions and Instructions for students and faculty involved in a grade appeal..
 You should make every attempt to clear up any confusion with your professor before filing a grade appeal.

 The information outlined in the Graduate School Policies and Procedures handbook are the minimum standards.
 Departments are allowed to raise the minimum standards for each of their programs.